Richard Worth 2nd October 2018

 *This article was originally posted on 22 February 2018 — we’re republishing it in our “Best of The Overtake” as part of our first birthday celebrations!*

 People are a little obsessive.
 As a group, we can become fascinated by all sorts of things; avocados, Korean comedy pop songs and, basically, anything Beyoncé does, says or even glances at.

 But, we have darker passions too.
-There are hundreds of books, movies, TV show and podcast all focused on serial killers.
+There are hundreds of books, movies, TV show and podcasts all focused on serial killers.
 We can’t get enough — figuratively speaking.

 There is a psychological basis for this attention seeking.
 Many killers have tragic backgrounds, with neglectful and abusive parents.
 They grow up as outsiders, with low self-esteem and no social influence.
 Their crimes are a means by which they can be seen and demonstrate their power.

 It seems contradictory to claim that someone with low self-esteem could be obsessed with themselves, but narcissism falls into two categories: The “grandiose”, those who wholeheartedly believe that they are great, and the “vulnerable”, who overcompensate for their own failures.